peterjthomson/year-view/Documentation/ARCHITECTURE.md

 ## Accessibility

-- Full VoiceOver support with descriptive labels
+- VoiceOver labels for core controls and event rows
-- Dynamic Type for all text
+- Dynamic Type support for most text; dense grids use fixed sizes
-- Respects Reduce Motion system setting
+- Reduce Motion respected for standard animations; some custom effects may not yet adapt
-- Keyboard navigation on macOS
+- Keyboard navigation on macOS in standard lists and toolbars
-- Sufficient color contrast in both light/dark modes
+- Contrast designed for light/dark modes with user-adjustable colors

 ## Performance Considerations